International Summer School on AI and Games 2026

-The 7th International Summer School on Artificial Intelligence and Games will be held in Malmö, Sweden 23-27 June 2025!
+The 8th International Summer School on Artificial Intelligence and Games will be held in Leiden, The Netherlands, 15-19 June 2026!

 Main Organizers